muyangren907/flask_tg/readthedocs/concepts/chats-vs-channels.rst

     print(await client.get_peer_id('me'))  # your id

-If there is no "mark" (no minus sign), daxiedewuyu will assume your identifier refers to a :tl:`User`.
+If there is no "mark" (no minus sign), django will assume your identifier refers to a :tl:`User`.
 If this is **not** the case, you can manually fix it: